candoia/convention-checker/README.md

-# Candoia app: Top Performers
+# Candoia app: Convention Checker

 This app computes and visualizes number of naming convention violation